Myśliwska

-Kielbasa myśliwska ('hunter's sausage') is a type of kielbasa (Polish sausage).
+Kiełbasa myśliwska ('hunter's sausage') is a type of kielbasa (Polish sausage).
 Lightly smoked and dried, its ingredients are pork, salt, pepper, and juniper.
 It is typically around 4 in long and 1 in in diameter.
 At least one brand, made in Poland but sold in the UK, contains beef as well as pork.

 As implied by the name this is a favourite of hunters, fishermen, and other outdoor workers.
 It is registered under the name "kiełbasa myśliwska staropolska" as a traditional meat product in Poland and a Traditional Speciality Guaranteed product in the European Union and the United Kingdom.